Do I Need to Reconfigure My Netgear Extender if I Replaced My Router?

 - Now, move your range extender to its preferred location that should be about halfway between your main router and the area without WiFi.

-If you face any issue while following the above-mentioned steps, share your queries with our experts with live chat support.
+If you face any issue while following the above-mentioned steps, share your queries with our experts via live chat.

 The first step is the Netgear extender reset.

-- Reset your Netgear WiFi extender by pressing and holding the reset button for 10-15 seconds using a paper clip, pin or any similar object.
+- Reset your Netgear WiFi extender by pressing and holding the reset button using a paper clip, pin or any similar object.

 - Once your range extender has completed rebooting, you can connect your computer or laptop to the Netgear extender’s default network name.

-- Open a web browser and you will be redirected to the new extender setup page.
-If not, then don’t panic.
-Just enter mywifiext.net or 192.168.1.250 in the address bar of your web browser.
+- Open a web browser and you see the new extender setup page.

 - Click on the EXTENDER SETUP button.